GentenStudios/Phoenix-OLD/Documentation/Networking.md

 ### States

-Input states are created by the client every ∆T / game tick (1/20 of a second by default) and queued for transmission.
+[InputState]s are created by the client every ∆T / game tick (1/20 of a second by default) and queued for transmission.
 This happens in a thread so we never run out of time before the next ∆T.

 The networking system is then running in another thread `m_iris` watching that queue.
 It packs states into redundant